DrewNull/optimizely-cms12-upgrade/README.md

 third party add-ons.
 Having no workaround for unsupported add-ons could derail your whole upgrade project.
 Know what you’re getting into.

-Note that some old, .NET Framework add-ons will still work, just with a warning.
+Note that some old .NET Framework add-ons will still work, just with a warning.
-For example: Authorize.Net.
-There is no .NET Core+ package, but it still compiles and runs when you install it to your .NET 5+ solution via NuGet.
+For example, there is no .NET Core package for Authorize.Net, but your .NET 5 solution will still compile and run with it installed.

 ## Phase 1: Upgrade-Assistant

 Once you have reviewed the prerequisites and your solution is ready, it's time to start making changes.
-The [.NET Upgrade-Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant) is Microsoft's CLI tool for upgrading .NET Framework solutions to .NET 5+.
+The [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant) is Microsoft's CLI tool for upgrading .NET Framework solutions to .NET 5+.

 Read and bookmark the official Optimizely documentation: [Upgrade Assistant](https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/upgrade-assistant)

-**Important**: The following steps, in this Upgrade-Assistant heading, should be conducted in the sequence that they are listed below.
+**Important**: The following steps, under this Upgrade-Assistant heading, should be conducted in the sequence that they are listed below.

 ### 5. Delete Commerce Manager